Paper Topic Assignment

 Put in good effort.

-- Course book
+- Course book (if applicable)

-- This website
+- This website (see my Everything search page)

 - Helpful Legal Resources and Links

-- Laws, statutes, regulations, cases (case law)
+- Laws, statutes, regulations, cases (judicial decisions = case law)

-- Reliable sources, experts
+- Reliable sources

 - The school's library